At 34, Toni Bauer seemed to have it all.

 She was ready to reveal her true identity — vulnerabilities and all.

-In June of 2011, she attended the Lean Eating meet-up in Niagara Falls.
+In June of 2011, she attended the Precision Nutrition Coaching meet-up in Niagara Falls.
 This turned out to be a significant turning point.

 Although Jason was not officially enrolled in the program, he followed alongside Toni, losing 30 pounds in the process.
 And the whole family learned to communicate in a different way.
 “If you can’t talk about food with the people you love, what can you talk about?”
 Toni muses.
 These days, the Bauer family is talking much more freely.